Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Buick Regal Insurance
+How to Shop for Cheap Buick Regal Insurance

-Below is a recap of the data that was covered in the charts and tables above.
+The points below are a brief summary of the data raised in the charts and tables above.

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.